-Good research is essential when purchasing property.
+Good research is essential when purchasing a property.
 Adequate research can be the difference between property investment success or failure.
 However, when doing your research here are the mistakes you need to avoid at all costs!

 1. Cutting Corners and Taking Shortcuts